Help! I finished the application but forgot where to send my CV and work sample!

 Four fellows will be chosen from UC Berkeley/SF Bay Area for a year-long fellowship (one in each category: UCB Graduate student, UCB Undergraduate Student, UCB Faculty, and Bay Area Community Applicant/local poet).
-In fall 2022, they will join four fellows chosen from UH Mānoa/O’ahu for the semester (one in each category: UH Graduate student, UH Undergraduate Student, UH Faculty, and O’ahu Community Applicant/local poet) and 3 fellows from the Nez Perce writing group Luk’upshimey.
+In spring 2023, they will join four fellows chosen from UH Mānoa/O’ahu for the semester (one in each category: UH Graduate student, UH Undergraduate Student, UH Faculty, and O’ahu Community Applicant/local poet) and 3 fellows from the Nez Perce writing group Luk’upshímey.
 These 11 fellows will work with and have their meetings facilitated by Craig Santos Perez (UH) and Beth Piatote (ARC Director).

 YES!
-These slots are now open beyond the traditional ladder faculty rank, and available to those holding a lectureship position.
+This slot is open for UH beyond the traditional ladder faculty rank, and available to those holding a lectureship position.
 However, if you are a student teaching in a graduate/PhD program, you must apply in the graduate student category.

 Can I apply in more than one category (like grad student and community applicant)?

 No. Applicants must choose only one category/application type.

 Can I write my answers to the questions in a doc and copy/paste into the form?